hypo69/hypo/docs/gemini/out/en/doc/src/goog/quickstart.md

 ### `main`

-**Description**: This function orchestrates the interaction with the Google Apps Script API.
+**Description**: This function orcheStartes the interaction with the Google Apps Script API.
 It handles authentication, creating a project, uploading files, and logging the project's URL.

 **Parameters**:
   None.